neicnordic/sensitive-data-archive/docs/decisions/0005-introduce-rfcs-as-upstream-exploration-phase.md

 1. The merge of this PR creates `docs/rfcs/` with its README and template, and adds the promotion rule to `docs/decisions/README.md`.
-2. Two follow-up PRs close the currently open ADR PRs ([#2263][pr-2263], [#2320][pr-2320]) and re-open their content as RFCs.
-   Successful completion of those follow-ups confirms that the flow works in practice.
+2. The two currently open ADR PRs ([#2263][pr-2263], [#2320][pr-2320]) are converted in place to RFC PRs: the files move from `docs/decisions/` to `docs/rfcs/`, the front matter and body are reshaped to the RFC template, and the PRs are relabelled `rfc`.
+The existing PR discussion threads are preserved — they are exactly the kind of exploration an RFC should capture.
+Successful completion of those conversions confirms the flow works in practice.

 ## Pros and Cons of the Options